Sukarnascience/Slam_Book/README.md

 <h1 align="center"> Hello </h1>
 <br>

 ## What is this project for ?
 This is a plane Slam book GUI based project.
-But the special thing is it has a tight security \
+But the special thing is it has a tight security <br>

 > This means it will send an OTP for double-checking after still writing the password.

 <h2> Small Note:- </h2>